San Salvador blind snake: Etymology

 The specific name, columbi, is in honor of Genoese explorer Christopher Columbus.

 Geographic range

-E. columbi is endemic to San Salvador Island in The Bahamas.
+Epictia columbi is endemic to San Salvador Island in The Bahamas.

 Habitat

-The preferred natural habitats of E. columbi are forest and shrubland.
+The preferred natural habitats of Epictia columbi are forest and shrubland.

 Description

-E. columbi may attain a total length (including tail) of 18 cm.
-It has 14 scale rows.
+Epictia columbi may attain a total length (including tail) of 18 cm.
+It has 14 scale rows around the body.
 The rostral and head are brown.
 The body is black to blackish brown dorsally (11 scale rows), and reddish brown to yellowish brown ventrally (3 scale rows).